 Creamy Chicken Pot Pie Soup has all the comforts of the traditional pot pie without the time and hassle of rolling a freshly baked pie crust.
 This is comfort food at its best, topped with fresh biscuits.

 With a few easy steps, like using already-baked rotisserie chicken and easy drop biscuits, you too can indulge in one of life’s most excellent comfort meals.
 Are you always pushed for time?
-Then, pick up a refrigerated can of biscuits or bakery-style biscuits at the grocery store.
-Or skip the biscuits and try Cheddar Bay drop biscuits, crostini, or homemade croutons.
+Then, cheddar bay biscuits or buttery drop biscuits.
+Or skip the biscuits and try crostini or homemade croutons.

 Ingredient Notes and Substitutions